 AGRICOLA contains bibliographic records from the U.S. Department of Agriculture's National Agricultural Library and covers every major agricultural subject.
 The citations consist of journal articles, book chapters, monographs, theses, conference proceedings, serials, technical reports, patents, software, and other materials on a broad range of agricultural topics.Expand

-Subjects: African Studies Sub-Saharan, Anthropology, Biographies, Biological Sciences
+Subjects: African Studies Sub-Saharan, Anthropology, Biological Sciences, Environmental Sciences